BackupTheBerlios/excrep/sample/README.txt

 - Tomcat 5 (Servlet 2.4 and JSP 2.0 container)
 - Struts 1.3.8 (contained in folder WEB-INF/lib)

-How do I start the web application?
+How do I run and test the web application?

-- type   ant compile  at the command prompt.
+- type   ant java   or   ant aspectj   at the command prompt.
 - Deploy the directory excrep to the web container as context /excrep
 - Browse http://localhost:8180/excrep
 - Elect "Create Client"